Colorado Health Insurance: 2021 Coverage Guide

 To qualify for Medicare you must be a citizen of the U.S. or have been a legal resident for at least five years.
 If you are age 65 or older and you/your spouse have worked for at least 10 years (40 quarters) or you have a disability, Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease (ESRD), you most likely qualify for Medicare.

 How Can I Save on Medicare in Arkansas?

 You can save on Medicare by signing up for Part B as soon as you’re eligible.
 People who enroll late must pay a penalty every year.
 If you’re interested in buying Medicare Advantage, you can shop and compare Medicare plans for the best value.

 Colorado State Health System Ranking

-- Colorado: Avoidable Hospital Use & Cost: 5
+- Colorado: Avoidable Hospital Use and Cost: 4

 Colorado Health Insurance Coverage

 The people of Colorado have different kinds of health insurance while some Colorado residents are not insured at all.
 See the breakdown below:

 - Uninsured: 9%